denley/preferencebinder/README.md

 Be sure to match the field types and method parameter types with the type of value stored for the preference key.
 This can't be checked at compile time, and may cause runtime exceptions if a different type of value is stored into the `SharedPreferences` file.

-#### Triggering Injection and Listeners
+#### Triggering Initialization and Listeners
-To trigger injection, and start listening for changes to preference values, you must call the following method in your target (a typical place for this is in an `onCreate`, `onCreateView` or `onFinishInflate` method):
+To bind your preference values and start listening for changes, you must call the following method in your target (a typical place for this is in an `onCreate`, `onCreateView` or `onFinishInflate` method):
 ```java
 PreferenceInjector.inject(this);
 ```